CenterForOpenScience/ROSIEBot/README.md

 Remove anything inside a category folder that isn't listed on the API.
 Requires a compile_active-produced taskfile.

 `python cli.py --delete --ctf=<TASKFILE>`

+#### `--shrink`

+Remove redundant CSS from the files and replace it with a link to a consolidated file in the static folder.
+Requires the `--tf=` flag.

+To create the consolidated CSS file, run `python -m scripts.update_css`.
+This is required!

 #### `--index`